LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ## Description

 NASA's Power of 10 is a very powerful guideline with 10 simple rules tailored to developing safety critical software.
-This is software where failure can risk harm to people or the environment, or where equipment serves a vital role that can't be lost.
+This is software where failure can result in death, harm the environment, or lose critical equipment.
-However, nothing says these rules can not apply to less extreme scenarios.
+These guidelines have this in mind, but nothing says they are soley for these scenarios.
 In a broad sense, it is software where people depend on correct implementation to avoid catastrophe.
-One example, is TigerBeetle using these rules for online transaction processing for businesses.
+One example is TigerBeetle using these rules for online transaction processing for businesses.
 Businesses may not be considered saftey critical, but they have business critical components that must stay operable to avoid heavy loses.
 For these cases that require a focus on secure programming, NASA's Power of 10 is fantastic guideline.
 However, one big caveat is that NASA's Power of 10 is **NOT** all encompassing on secure programming.
 Its purpose is to act as 10 simple, memorable, and effective guidelines to help in creating reliable and robust code.
-These rules do not go over how to avoid vulnerabilities or other best practices which is why you should read security standards for your language.
+These rules do not go over how to avoid vulnerabilities or other best practices which is why you should stil read security standards for your language.
 Speaking of languages, keep in mind that these guidelines focus on **safety critical C Code**.
 This means some of NASA's justification relates to the woes of C and how to make C safer.
 This results in people hardening their mind to these rules, but I believe people should not.
-NASA has their requirements because failure results in a lost rover, but you're requirements may not be as strict.
 In the general case these should be treated as guidance rather than strict adherence.
-Some rules apply to C-like languages while other rules are simply good practices to have for any language.
+Some of the rules apply to C-like languages while other rules are simply good practices to have for any language.
-So despite this one catch, I feel it is important to read NASA's power of 10 for the fact it alters your mind to be more defensive and considerate on how you program.
+So despite this catch, I feel it is important to read NASA's power of 10 for the fact it alters your mind to be more defensive and considerate on how you program.

-//MENTION EMBEDDED SYSTEMS
-Below is my commentary along with NASA's word.
+Below is my commentary on the rules with what they mean and what it means for other constructs.
-Due to the fact that these are short, safety critical guidelines it will of course not explain everything.
-This is why I wanted insert my own piece of thought to explain further what these rules mean.
+I purposely did not include NASA's rationale explicitly in here because I did not want this be another copy and paste document about their rules.
+I also want you to read the documents :P.
+These guidelines assume the reader already has a pretty good understanding on why NASA has their rationale.
+It assumes the reader knows about embedded systems, the importance of analysis, and working with a team of programmers.
+To keep these rules short and understandable NASA can not explain everything.
+To help fill in a gap I thought existed I wanted to create a document on what a normal programmer would think.
+Albeit a programmers who really likes secure programing.
-I will take a stance that will focus more on how these rules can be applied in a general programming sense.
+I wanted take a stance that will focus more on how these rules can be applied in general programming.
 This will of course mean a more relaxed stance on some rules for the sake of being more applicable, but it does not mean the rule can not be implemented.
+If anything it would be an arguement about practicality rather than feasibility.
-Taking a wider approach, although less restrictive in nature, does allow a conjuring on how these rules would apply to situations not explained in these guidelines.
+Taking a wider approach does allow a conjuring on how these rules would apply to situations not explained in these guidelines.
-NASA has their reasons and I wanted to see how well their reasons would translate into a typical programmer.
-Of course their reasoning relates to C so naturally I will show C examples.
-Now there is the consideration that these documents are pretty old.
-NASA is probably using some other guideline that we don't know about.
-It probably takes principles from the Power of 10 and JPL Coding Standard, but I don't know exact details.

 I recommend that you read the sources to gain more incite into NASA's reasoning.
-Especially so if you want to read their rationale which I have purposely avoided so you would go read :P.
 For example, a lot relates to static analysis.
+There is also the consideration that these documents are much older and reference older material.
+This is not to say the rules are void because of their age, but more so to keep in mind that technology and stigma at the time was a consideration.
-The NASA power of 10 doc that most people see is a good document, but it is a little out of date.
+The NASA power of 10 doc that most people see is a good document, but the same rules are refined in the JPL C Coding Standard.
-The JPL C Coding Standard comes after the Power of 10 document and refines some of the original rules.
 Once again, I would heavily suggest you read the documents provided in sources.

 ## The Rules